 **Strange as it may sound now, Palmer points out that the motivation to occupy and settle Canada ourselves might have existed not on strategic but religious grounds.
 Many in 1775 saw Canadian Catholicism as a mortal threat to our freedoms and would have gladly occupied it in the name of liberty.
 Certainly we showed the ability to expand and settle territory in the west.
 Why not in the north as well?

 ***Right or wrong, Bush enjoyed overwhelming support to fight in Afghanistan in 2001.
 It made sense to us in the way that (again, right or wrong) responding to Pearl Harbor made sense.
-But his case in 2003 was much less compelling.
+But his case in 2003 was much less compelling, at least to the international community.